Scott3142/python-programming/site/README.md

 It's unfortunate that it this also has to be done in the scripts file but a workaround is in the TODOs.
 If you think you have a fix for this, please submit a PR following [the usual guidelines](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

+I have edited some core codelabs files to make the landing page links redirect to `{{baseUrl}}/python-programming`.
+The file that has been changed is

+- `app/elements/codelab-elements/codelabs-elements.js`

+You have three options:

+- Be happy that your landing page lives at `{{baseUrl}}/python-programming`
+- Remove the references to `python-programming` in `app/elements/codelab-elements/codelabs-elements.js`
+- Update the script links in

 Finally:

 - Fix the repo name in the last few lines of `gulpfile.js`